jakarta.persistence.Entity

 Fields or properties of an entity class are persistent by default.
 The Transient annotation or the Java transient keyword must be used to explicitly declare any field or property of an entity which is not persistent.

-The entity plain determines whether the persistence provider accesses the state of the entity using getter and setter methods, or via direct field access.
+The entity access type determines whether the persistence provider accesses the state of the entity using getter and setter methods, or via direct field access.
 It is almost never necessary to explicitly specify an AccessType, since the default access type for an entity is determined by the placement of mapping annotations on the entity class.

 Apart from its persistent fields and properties, an entity class may declare callback methods using PrePersist, PreUpdate, PreRemove, PostPersist, PostUpdate, and/or PostRemove.